Current Lab Members

 • Dia Beachboard: postdoc from 2015-2020, now an assistant professor at DeSales University.

-• Graham Williams: postdoc from 2017-2020, now a research scientist at Eli Lilly and Company, based in Indiana.
+• Graham Williams: postdoc from 2017-2020, now at Amgen.

-• Madhuvanthi Vijayan: postdoc from 2017-2018, was a postdoc with Aravind Asokan at Duke.
+• Madhuvanthi Vijayan: postdoc from 2017-2018, now research scientists at AskBio.

 Graduate students